 Since there are normally three windings in a motor, it is also possible to achieve magnetic integration by sharing the windings as the power factor corrector inductors in the OBC which also lends to the cost reduction and power-density improvement of this design.

 The integration evolution continues, from low-level mechanical integration to high-level electronic integration.
 System complexity will increase as the integration level increases.
-However, each combo-box architecture variant presents different design challenges, including:
+However, each architecture variant presents different design challenges, including:

 - The need for careful design of the magnetic integration in order to achieve the best performance.

 - The control algorithm will be more complex with an integrated system.